Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of damp dusting?

-A suitable lint-free cloth at the correct level of dampness should be used so as to avoid leaving any smears.
+- A suitable lint-free cloth at the correct level of dampness should be used to avoid leaving any smears.

 What are the Equipment & agents required for damp dusting?

 - Cloth duster, water, plastic bowl, & a neutral detergent if necessary.

 4. Dust Mopping / Dry Mopping/ Mop Sweeping:

 What is the process of Floor Dust Mopping?